 The Bottom Line

-These expenses can help you earn more rewards, but don’t forget to pay your credit card bill on full each month.
-If you carry a balance and amass long-term debt, then the rewards you earn won’t even be close to worth it.
+These expenses can help you earn more rewards, but don’t forget to pay your credit card bill in full each month.
+If you carry a balance and amass long-term debt, then the rewards you earn won’t even be close to worthwhile.

 The best way to use credit cards is with a plan.
 Only charge purchases you can afford to pay off each month, and don’t let the convenience of plastic cause your spending to get out of hand.